laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

     - 2 switches (switch1..2).
 If a switch is set to "None" that mixer unit is removed
     - 3 scalars to adjust the actual dual rate

+Other types to think about:
+* 4-wheel steering, with potentiometer to select seamlessly crabbing/2-wheel/4-wheel steering
+* V-tail
+* Flaperons

 ### Mixer resources

 Because Expo/Dr can use up to 4 mixer units, we need to figure out how to detect that we run out of mixer units or (hidden) virtual channels.
 The overflow can occur when we